alexalbieri/Chatbot-Post-Generator/README.md

 ## Data_Files

-- File creating vectors with embeddings, a vector database and a RAG
+- File creating vectors with embeddings, a vector database and a RAG.
-- File calling the vectors and creating the streamlit site
+- File calling the vectors and creating the streamlit site.
-- Extra pages from the streamlit site
+- Extra pages from the streamlit site.
-- Presentation abt the project
+- Presentation abt the project.
-- Prints from the chatbot
+- Prints from the chatbot.

 ## Lessons_Learned

-- It is important to choose the correct database
+- It is important to choose the correct database.
-- To find the correct free LLM that works correctly and constantly can be challenging
+- To find the correct free LLM that works correctly and constantly can be challenging.
-- The correct prompt makes a huge impact in the final output
+- The correct prompt makes a huge impact in the final output.
-- The streamlit site is theoretically simple, but to add new features and APIs to it may take some time and many debug sessions
+- The streamlit site is theoretically simple, but to add new features and APIs to it may take some time and many debug sessions.